 Alternative management arrangements may be needed for some locally specific catchments.
-For example, in level controlled areas, a Hands off Level may be applied upon renewal.
+For example, in level controlled areas like the Fens, a Hands off Level may be applied upon renewal.

 Groundwater licences

 Groundwater licences will be renewed on the following broad principles around environmental sustainability: